mmm111mmm/RockLobster/README.md

 Running
 ========

-Run 'ant' to get all the dependencies (all 4.2MB of them...) from maven via Apache Ivy (which you also need to have installed).
-I'm soon moving to Gradle.

-Then you can run it as a normal Java program in eclipse.

-It takes two arguments, your git repository and the output directory, i.e
+1. Install gradle (apt-get install gradle).
+2. gradle clean build

-    "git@github.com:denevell/BlogPosts.git" "outputDir/"
+3. java -jar build/libs/RockLobster.jar "git@github.com:denevell/BlogPosts.git" "outputDir/"

-You also need to specify a singepages.template and pagination.template template files in your working directory.
+You also need to have singepages.template and pagination.template (actually optional) template files in your working directory.
 See the examples in this repository.

 Then the HTML output files, single pages and paginated pages, will appear in your output directory.